aws/aws-cdk-rfcs/text/0249-v2-experiments.md

    that this is not the final version of the API, and its deprecation is expected.

+### Modules lifecycle

+This section discuss adding a new modules to `aws-cdk-lib`.

+#### Alpha (optional)

+This stage is intended for modules that are in early development stage, they change rapidly and may incurs many breaking changes.
+These modules will be released separately from `aws-cdk-lib` and will have their own version, which allows for breaking changes in accordance to semver, e.g `0.x` or prerelease qualifiers.

+In order to release a module as alpha, the following conditions must be met:

+1. Module from `aws-cdk-lib` **can not** depend on it.
+2. Can not depend on any other alpha module<sup>\*\*</sup>.

+The purpose of the first condition is to prevent cyclic dependencies.
+To illustrate the purpose of the second condition lets look at an example.
+Assume we have an alpha module A, which depends on an alpha module B, graduating module A means it will be added to `aws-cdk-lib`, since module A depends on module B, it means that adding module A to `aws-cdk-lib` breaks condition 1 and creates a cyclic dependency.
+To prevent the cycle we will have to graduate B as well, which is not necessarily what we want.
+Additionally, if module B is an alpha module, module A will have to declare a fixed dependency on it, locking its consumers to the same version of module B - defeating the purpose of peerDependencies.

+> \*\* _There might be exceptions that will be considered on a per case basis_

+#### Beta (optional)

+In this stage modules are added to `aws-cdk-lib` with a preview suffix in the name of the module, e.g `aws-batch-beta-x`.
+Modules in this stage are not allowed to introduce any breaking changes to their API.
+Any non backward compatible change will be introduced via deprecation <sup>\*\*</sup>.

+> \*\* _The deprecation process will be discussed in the API previews
+> specification_

+#### Stable

+In this stage modules are added to `aws-cdk-lib` under their final name, e.g `aws-batch`.
+Addition of new APIs should follow the API previews specification.

+### Migrating experimental modules to V2

+This section covers the migration strategy of unstable modules and APIs from v1 to v2.

+For each unstable module in v1 we will have to decide the lifecycle stage in which it will be added to v2.

+...

+_TBC: add a decision for each module; will be added after the definition will be approved_

 ### API Previews Specifications

+> This section will include the naming scheme for each type of API, and the API
+> evolution process.

+TODO

 ## 3. Extra unstable precautions